freemountain/style-helper/README.md

 ```

 ## VS Code Debugger
-After running `sth vscode-add` or `sth init` you should see the following run sections:
+After running `sth vscode-add` or `sth init` you should see the following run entries:
 ![vscode debuger](./vscode.png "Logo Title Text 1")